groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/advanced-usage/get-list-annotations-version-key/_index.md

 ### 1. .NET Development Environment Setup
 Ensure you have a working .NET development environment set up on your machine.
 This includes having the .NET SDK installed, along with an Integrated Development Environment (IDE) such as Visual Studio.
 ### Setting up .NET SDK
-1. Visit the official .NET website and download the latest version of the .NET SDK.
+1. Visit the .NET website and download the latest version of the .NET SDK.
 2. Follow the installation instructions provided for your operating system.
 3. Verify the installation by opening a command prompt and typing `dotnet --version`.
 ### 2. GroupDocs.Annotation Installation
 To use GroupDocs.Annotation for .NET, you need to install the necessary packages into your project.
-You can download the required package from the official GroupDocs website or utilize package managers like NuGet.
+You can download the required package from the GroupDocs website or utilize package managers like NuGet.
 ### Installing via NuGet Package Manager
 1. Open your project in Visual Studio.
 2. Right-click on your project in the Solution Explorer and select "Manage NuGet Packages".